katiehuangx/Portfolio-Guide/README.md

 # 🗺 Portfolio Guide

+Hi there! 🙋🏻‍♀️
-Welcome to my Portfolio Guide where I provide a walkthrough of all my Data Analytics projects and courses.
+Welcome to my Portfolio Guide where I give you a walkthrough of all my Data Analytics projects!

 ## 📚 Table of Contents